-Like so many, I remember Sep.
-11, 2001, vividly and have thought a great deal about it and its aftermath – a transformative world event from virtually any perspective.
+Like so many, I remember September 11, 2001, vividly and have thought a great deal about it and its aftermath—a transformative world event from virtually any perspective.

 In 2002 and 2003, my ears perked up trying to follow and digest the vast amount of emotional and fact-lite talk about our need to attack Iraq.
 By the time we invaded Iraq in March 2003, my mind was buzzing with unanswered questions about the invasion.

-I did little about the issues surrounding 9/11, including our 2003 invasion of Iraq, until 2007, when I read Richard Clarke’s book, Against All Enemies, which wasn’t complimentary to the George W. Bush Administration.
-I noticed that when the book came out, the Administration pounded Mr. Clarke’s intentions and character in the media, but oddly said little about the content of his book.
+I did little about the issues surrounding 9/11, including our 2003 invasion of Iraq, until 2007, when I read Richard Clarke’s book, Against All Enemies, which wasn’t complimentary to the George W. Bush administration.
+I noticed that when the book came out, the administration pounded Clarke’s intentions and character in the media, but oddly said little about the content of his book.

 Most Americans and millions around the world were affected by 9/11.
 Security laws and rules were fundamentally changed in our country and in many others.
 Personal privacy was sacrificed and diminished.
 That lessening of our privacy continues today.

-Social programs and day-to-day operations of our local, state and federal governments have been cut back by our federal government’s need for billions of dollars for security, the military, by our wars in Iraq and Afghanistan, and our global “war on terror.”
+Social programs and day-to-day operations of our local, state and federal governments have been cut back by our federal government’s need for billions of dollars for security, the military, our wars in Iraq and Afghanistan, and our global “War on Terror.”
 The huge sums borrowed by our government for “terror funding” have come with vague promises of repayment in the future.

-After we invaded Iraq in Mar.
-2003, I began reading and focusing on Iraq and on our previous involvement with and support of Saddam Hussein.
-The closer I looked the more perplexing and ugly past events about Mr. Hussein, Iraq, and our country seemed.
+After we invaded Iraq in March 2003, I began reading and focusing on Iraq and on our previous involvement with and support of Saddam Hussein.
+The closer I looked, the more perplexing and ugly past events about Hussein, Iraq, and our country seemed.

-Our government continued to support Saddam in the mid to late 1980s even while they knew he was gassing his own people.
+Our government continued to support Hussein in the mid to late 1980s even while they knew he was gassing his own people.

-On Jul.
-25, 1990, our ambassador to Iraq, April Glaspie, according to at least one report, told Saddam Hussein that the U.S. would consider his not-yet invasion of Kuwait an Arab/Arab issue.
-If Ambassador April Glaspie had indeed used those words, they might have been taken by Mr. Hussein as a green light from the U.S. to invade Kuwait.
-Eight days after his meeting with Ambassador Glaspie, Saddam Hussein invaded Kuwait.
+On July 25, 1990, our Ambassador to Iraq April Glaspie, according to at least one report, told Hussein that the US would consider his not-yet invasion of Kuwait an Arab/Arab issue.
+If Ambassador Glaspie had indeed used those words, they might have been taken by Hussein as a green light from the US to invade Kuwait.
+Eight days after his meeting with Ambassador Glaspie, Hussein invaded Kuwait.
 Six days later, we and other nations entered that war and drove Iraq out of Kuwait.

 Importantly, as I looked into the above issues, the huge Iraq oil reserves seemed to pop up frequently.

-It then occurred to me that while Mr. Clarke’s book was informative, the information in his and other books on 9/11, Iraq, Afghanistan, and related areas (which I’m collectively calling “9/11 Plus”) were by necessity limited by each author’s personal knowledge and bias – each author seemed to be a kind of a 9/11 Plus information “island.”
+It then occurred to me that while Clarke’s book was informative, the information in his and other books on 9/11, Iraq, Afghanistan, and related areas (which I’m collectively calling “9/11 Plus”) were by necessity limited by each author’s personal knowledge and bias—each author seemed to be a kind of 9/11 Plus information “island.”